Post job

 Build cooperative and positive working relationships with assigned drivers to maximize driver retention levels.

-• The most important skills for a driver manager to have in this position are hand-eye coordination.
-In this excerpt that we gathered from a driver manager resume, you'll understand why: "drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes simultaneously so that they will react appropriately to the situation around them and drive the vehicle safely."
-According to resumes we found, hand-eye coordination can be used by a driver manager in order to "managed driver availability and run time requirements through communication/coordination with management team regarding planning, scheduling runs, and driver/equipment utilization. "
+Hand-eye coordination.
+The most essential soft skill for a driver manager to carry out their responsibilities is hand-eye coordination.
+This skill is important for the role because "drivers of heavy trucks and tractor-trailers must be able to coordinate their legs, hands, and eyes simultaneously so that they will react appropriately to the situation around them and drive the vehicle safely."
+Additionally, a driver manager resume shows how their duties depend on hand-eye coordination: "managed driver availability and run time requirements through communication/coordination with management team regarding planning, scheduling runs, and driver/equipment utilization. "

-• Another skill that is quite popular among driver managers is physical health.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a driver manager resume: "federal regulations do not allow people to become truck drivers if they have a medical condition, such as high blood pressure or epilepsy, which may interfere with their ability to operate a truck" This example from a resume shows how this skill is used: "work with safety department to ensure all drivers are current with dot physicals & random drug testing. "
+Physical health.
+Another skill that relates to the job responsibilities of driver managers is physical health.
+This skill is critical to many everyday driver manager duties, as "federal regulations do not allow people to become truck drivers if they have a medical condition, such as high blood pressure or epilepsy, which may interfere with their ability to operate a truck."
+This example from a resume shows how this skill is used: "work with safety department to ensure all drivers are current with dot physicals & random drug testing. "

-• A thorough review of lots of resumes revealed to us that "visual ability" is important to completing driver manager responsibilities.
-This resume example shows just one way driver managers use this skill: "truck drivers must be able to pass vision tests" Here's an example of how this skill is used from a resume that represents typical driver manager tasks: "maintained all tmw systems duties to include updating and routing in visual dispatch and totalmail. "
+Visual ability.
+A big part of what driver managers do relies on "visual ability."
+You can see how essential it is to driver manager responsibilities because "truck drivers must be able to pass vision tests."
+Here's an example of how this skill is used from a resume that represents typical driver manager tasks: "maintained all tmw systems duties to include updating and routing in visual dispatch and totalmail. "

 Driver Manager Resume